-You will be able to get up and walk to the recovery room.
+You will walk to the recovery room.
 You may sit or lie down there.
 A nurse will monitor you and make sure that you are comfortable.
 You will then be able to eat and drink.

-The nurse will give you some antibiotics to prevent an infection or treat one that is already present.
-Be sure to take the dosage indicated on the box.
-You will stay in the recovery room for at least 30 minutes before you can leave the clinic.
+You will remain in the recovery room for at least 30 minutes before you can leave the clinic.
 This is when the person accompanying you will take over and look after you.
-A checklist is given to you at the same time as this guide.
-Make sure that the person accompanying you has a copy.